vinitha910/libcozmo/README.md

 Current tools allow you simulate the forklift movement.

 ## Installation
-Checkout and build this package, [DART](https://github.com/dartsim/dart.git) (version 6.0 or above) and [aikido](https://github.com/personalrobotics/aikido.git) from source.
+Checkout and build this package, [aikido](https://github.com/personalrobotics/aikido.git) from source, and install [DART](http://dartsim.github.io/) (version 6.0 or above).
 You can automate the checkout and build by following [development environment] (https://www.personalrobotics.ri.cmu.edu/software/development-environment) instructions with this `.rosinstall` file: